 Whatever the mechanism, studies strongly indicate the efficacy of LI-ESWT in the treatment of Peyronie’s disease.

 The good news is that LI-ESWT has been used for the treatment of PD for over 10 years, and almost all studies show significant improvements in most, if not all, measured clinical parameters.
 These include: pain resolution, penile curvature, rigidity and duration of erections, quality of life, as well as the diminishment of plaque size.
 However, LI-ESWT is not FDA approved for the treatment of PD, which is why the treatment is considered “off-label” use of the device.
+Accordingly, LI-ESWT is not currently covered by health insurance.

 The protocols for LI-ESWT for Peyronie’s Disease have not been standardized, and vary between several studies.
 We have decided to use one of the more intensive protocols, which had excellent results and used the Duolith made by Storz Medical.
+View the study.

 The best candidates for LI-ESWT are men who have a less than twelve month history of Peyronie’s Disease.
 During the initial twelve months, the disease is still in the active phase, making it more susceptible to mechanical processes.
 Men with more mild curvature of the penis also tend to see better results.